ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openknx/README.md

 -   feature: sends GroupValue_Response on GroupValue_Read if configured
 -   feature: admin dialog with option to generate aliases (beta)
 -   feature: admin dialog reactivates after adapter reset
--   feature: add support for DPT 7.600
+-   feature: add support for DPT-7.600
 -   feature: show logs of knx library
 -   fix: filter out logs with device address bus interactions
 -   fix: filter ga names that are forbidden in IOB
 -   fix: reply with GroupValue_Response on request, not with GroupValue_Write
--   fix: remove more scene dpts from autoread
+-   fix: remove more scene DPTs from autoread

 ### 0.1.10 (2021-12-24)